The move brings increased sustainability and rail benefits

-GREEN BAY, Wis.
-(January 2, 2023) – Schneider (NYSE: SNDR), a premier multimodal provider of transportation, intermodal and logistics services, completed the transition of its western rail operations to Union Pacific Railroad (NYSE: UNP), making it the largest company driver dray fleet on the rail network.
+Schneider recently completed the transition of all its western rail operation to Union Pacific Railroad, making it the largest company driver dray fleet on the rail network.

-Moving freight by rail has significant environmental benefits.
-One ton of freight can be moved 500 miles by rail on the equivalent of a single gallon of fuel.
-Working with Union Pacific provides a reduction in idling time and increased route optimization that leads to a cut in vehicle emissions.
+Schneider’s decision to work with Union Pacific moves them closer to their goals of doubling their intermodal size by 2030, thus reducing CO2 emissions by 700 million pounds per year, by 2030.
+A ton of intermodal freight can be transported up to 500 miles on just a single gallon of fuel, making this transportation mode ideal to help shippers moving long-distance loads meet their organizational sustainability goals.
+Working with Union Pacific also provides a reduction in idling time and increased route optimization that leads to a cut in vehicle emissions.
 Additionally, Schneider announced in 2022 that it would be adding 92 battery electric vehicles to its intermodal operations in southern California, giving customers even more ways to cut emissions.